cert-lv/graphoscope/README.md

 - [ ] Edges groups styling. **TODO** from `search.js`.
 Implement https://github.com/visjs/vis-network/issues/1229
 - [ ] Generate PDF documentation from the existing `*.md` files
 - [ ] Generate a direct link to the saved dashboard
-- [ ] Data sourcess access based on user groups permissions
+- [ ] Data sources access based on user groups permissions
 - [ ] Implement other SQL features, like `NOT BETWEEN`
 - [ ] Data source plugins:
   - [ ] RTIR